kevlarCode/kevlarCode/README.md

 - 👋 Hi, I’m @KPprograms
 - 👀 I’m interested in network programming and java programming.
-- 🌱 I’m currently learning how to develop apps using Java.
+- 🌱 I’m currently learning programming in java and C. I have interests in Python and JavaScript.
 - 📫 How to reach me: email me on kevinpaullee@gmail.com

 <!---